Cray-HPE/docs-csm/operations/validate_csm_health.md

 Health Check scripts can be run:
 * After CSM install.sh has been run (not before)
-* Before and after one of the NCN's reboot
+* Before and after one of the NCNs reboots
 * After the system or a single node goes down unexpectedly
 * After the system is gracefully shut down and brought up
 * Any time there is unexpected behavior on the system to get a baseline of data for CSM services and components